Quick Checklist

 - Edge

-(Bonus points if you know whether it’s up to date—but no pressure!)
+(Bonus points if you know whether itโs up to dateโbut no pressure!)

 Screenshots = Instant Clarity